Feyerabend/ABC80/abc802/CPM.md

 flexibility but requiring more technical expertise.
 Unix systems often included a rich set of command-line tools and utilities.
 * __GUI__: Some systems had some (propriatary) graphical interfaces, like D-NIX.
+Later on not uncommon with X-Windows.

 __*MS-DOS/IBM-DOS*__: Command-line interface (CLI) with a straightforward set of commands.
 * __Usability__: Designed to be user-friendly for business and personal use, simpler than Unix but more advanced than CP/M in terms of user interface and available commands.
-* __GUI__: MS-DOS/IBM-DOS itself did not include a GUI, but it could run graphical environments like Microsoft Windows, which started as an add-on to MS-DOS.
+* __GUI__: MS-DOS/IBM-DOS itself did not include a GUI, but it could run graphical environments like Microsoft Windows, which started out as an add-on (graphical shell) to MS-DOS.